Learn how to read, create, update, and delete managed columns using the

 - Returns an array containing metadata about one or several managed columns

-- Can only be queried directly at the root
+- Can only be queried directly at the root; can't be nested within another query

 query {